shadowroot2/ZephCore/zephcore/boards/example_board/README.md

 west flash --esp-device COMX
 ```

+**GitHub Release downloads for S3/C-series boards are always MCUboot-based**, unlike
+the plain-build default above: `build.sh` builds those boards with `--sysbuild`
+unconditionally, so the release always has MCUboot @ `0x0` + signed app @ `0x20000`.
+Only `-merged.bin` is published for them — flash that one, at offset `0x0`, for both
+first flash and updates.
+It does not touch `storage_partition`/`lfs_partition`
+(identity, prefs, contacts, BLE bonds), so routine updates preserve device state.
+Classic ESP32 boards (T-Beam, PICO-D4) still publish a self-contained plain `.bin`
+for `0x1000`, since they use simple-boot in the release build too.

 ### SX127x Boards (loramac-node backend)

 ZephCore supports SX1272/SX1276/SX1278 via the loramac-node backend — a separate radio path from the native SX126x driver used by all other boards.
 The TTGO LoRa32 is the reference implementation: